-The Ottawa Senators have yet to win the big one in their 25 years as a franchise.
+The Ottawa Senators have yet to win the big one in their 31 years as a franchise.
 This hasn’t always been the case, however, as the original Ottawa Senators founded in 1883 won 11 Stanley Cups and played in the NHL for 17 years from 1917 until 1934.
-The current iteration fo the Senators – though still young, have had their fair share of successful seasons as well.
+The current iteration of the Senators – though still young, have had their fair share of successful seasons as well.

-In the history of the franchise, the team has failed to qualify for the postseason only eight times – including in each of its first four seasons.
-With 16 playoff berths – including a run of 11 straight appearances from 1996-97 until 2007-08, the Senators have consistently made the playoffs.
+In the history of the franchise, the team has failed to qualify for the postseason 14 times – including in each of its first four seasons.
+With 16 playoff berths – including a run of 11 straight appearances from 1996-97 until 2007-08, the Senators had consistently made the playoffs.

-After missing the playoffs in each of the franchise’s first five seasons, the Predators have actually had a solid run from 2003-04 up until the present day.
-Only missing the playoffs three times since 2003, the Predators have qualified for the postseason 11 times.
-The team unfortunately lost in the first round in six of those seasons, though they’ve also played in the second round four times in history.
-Starting the 2016-17 postseason off in decisive fashion with a sweep of the first-place Chicago Blackhawks, the Predators have proven that they can compete with the best in the league.
+After missing the playoffs in each of the franchise’s first five seasons, the Predators actually had a solid run from 2003-04 up until the 2021-22 season.
+Only missing the playoffs four times since 2003, the Predators have qualified for the postseason 15 times.
+The team unfortunately lost in the First Round in seven of those seasons, though they’ve also played in the Second Round five times in history, including their Stanley Cup run.

 San Jose Sharks

 The San Jose Sharks were one of the best teams in the NHL for nearly a decade.
 With seven 100-plus point seasons from 2003-04 until 2013-14 – despite the lockout-shortened 2012-13 season, the Sharks proved to be a force to be reckoned with.
-Unfortunately, however, the story for the Sharks has been regular season success and failures in the postseason.
+Unfortunately, however, the story for the Sharks has been regular-season success and failures in the postseason.

 The Vancouver Canucks have seen their fair share of ups and downs throughout the history of the franchise.
-Though the Canucks have missed the postseason 19 times, they’ve also qualified for the playoffs 27 times.
+Though the Canucks have missed the postseason 23 times, they’ve also qualified for the playoffs 28 times.
 While they’ve made the playoffs and competed in competitive hockey more often than not since their debut in the 1970-71 season, that success may have also caused even more heartbreak to the fans in Vancouver.

 Winnipeg Jets (Formerly the Atlanta Thrashers)

 Between the Atlanta Thrashers and the current Winnipeg Jets franchise, there hasn’t been a lot of meaningful hockey played.
-For the Thrashers who debuted in the 1999-2000 season, failed to make the playoffs in each of its first six seasons.
+The Thrashers, who debuted in the 1999-00 season, failed to make the playoffs in each of its first six seasons.
 In fact, the team only qualified once for the postseason, resulting in a 4-0 loss to the New York Rangers, while failing to qualify in the other 10 seasons.

 Honorable Mention: Toronto Maple Leafs – Zero Stanley Cups since 1967, though they’re far from the only team with a lengthy drought.